ghxiao/city-bench/README.md

 A mapping file has two seperate sections.
 The first section is concerned with general defintions as connection strings for databases, file names, scripts, and simple constants.
-A line is ignored and treated a comment if it starst with #.
+A line is ignored and treated a comment if it starts with `#`.

 The following definitions are available, where `id` is the
 reference which has to be used in the mapping axioms: